US investigates fire reports in Chevy Bolt electric vehicles

 The agency says in documents posted on its website Tuesday that it has three reports of fires that began under the rear seat while the cars were parked and unattended.
 One person suffered smoke inhalation.

-The fire damage appeared to be concentrated in the battery compartment area, spreading into the passenger compartment.
+The fire damage appeared to be concentrated in the battery compartment area, spreading into the passenger area.

 GM says it’s cooperating with the probe and is conducting its own investigation.
+“The safety of our products is the highest priority for the entire GM team,” the statement said.
+The company would not comment when asked if the vehicles should be parked outside until the cause of the fires is determined.

 The safety agency will determine how often the fires happen and assess the safety consequences.
 The probe could lead to a recall.